Scanlation: Process

-Scanlation groups primarily make their releases available through their own sites or shared sites like Mangadex.
+Scanlation groups primarily make their releases available through their own sites or shared sites like MangaDex.
 The vast amount of manga released and multitude of scanlation groups – each with their own individual sites and methods of distribution, sometimes even competing scanlations of the same manga – gave rise to sites such as MangaUpdates that specialize in tracking and linking these releases.
 Jake T. Forbes, a manga editor and columnist, stated at a Comic-Con 2010 panel that scanlation aggregator sites that offer many different titles all in one place have recently become part of the distribution process.

 Motivations and ethics

 While early official translations of manga focused on localizing the manga to an Anglophone culture, scanlations retained the cultural differences, for example, leaving in forms of address, romanizing sound effects and onomatopoeia instead of translating them, and providing the manga unflipped.
 This minimalist approach to translation has been referred to as "enculturation".
 Sound effects can also be left untranslated in scanlations, creating an evocative Japanese atmosphere.
 The reader can often infer the meaning of the sound effects from the context or lettering choices.

 Fans are often quite unhappy with the translation industry for various reasons.
-Patrick Macias, a columnist for The Japan Times Weekly described fans "addicted to page-turning narratives" as impatient with "agonizingly" slow pace at which official translations are released.
+Patrick Macias, a columnist for The Japan Times Weekly described fans "addicted to page-turning narratives" as impatient with the "agonizingly" slow pace at which official translations are released.
 Douglass, Huber and Manovich say that enthusiasm by fans about a particular series, coupled with delays in official translations led to the formation of scanlation groups.
 Scanlators say that they scanlate to promote the series or the author in their own language, but Hope Donovan suggests that the scanlator's goal is more along the lines of "self-promotion", and argues that it is prestigious for a scanlator to have many fans.

 As many titles do not get licensed in most countries, or licensed in any foreign country, scanlation groups allow a much wider audience access to the content.
-The owner of the now defunct Manga hosting site Ignition-One, Johnathan, stated that "The entire reason I joined the scanlations community is to promote manga that I was interested in and, coincidentally, that no one else would translate."
+The owner of the now defunct manga-hosting site Ignition-One, Johnathan, stated that "The entire reason I joined the scanlations community is to promote manga that I was interested in and, coincidentally, that no one else would translate."
 Also this practice is common for some manga discontinued due to lack of popularity or sales in the target region.